-My research involves developing robust computer vision methods applicable to biodiversity and environmental monitoring across various data modalities.
+My research involves developing robust computer vision methods applicable to biodiversity and environmental monitoring across data modalities.
 I aim to ensure that my research is adaptable to new environments with limited resources, while dealing with challenges such as domain shifts, noisy data, and long-tailed distributions, inherent in all fine-grained problems.
-My ultimate goal is to produce research that can contribute to effective policy-making for ecological protection.

 In line with my personal beliefs, I firmly uphold that the fields of Science, Technology, Engineering, and Mathematics (STEM) should be universally accessible, irrespective of one's background, gender, race, nationality, sex, age, or religion.
 My experience as a History major and a nontraditional graduate student have taught me lifelong skills and shaped my perspectives.
 I value the synergy of interdisciplinary perspectives and understand the significant impact that precise computational techniques can have on the world around us.